neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 ```
 suggest_brain_key
 ```
-And the resposne should be something similar to this:
+And the response should be something similar to this:
 ```
 suggest_brain_key
 {